getzlab/gbm_icb_manuscript/README.md

 Code for generating figures in the Glioblastoma ICB manuscript of Ghannam et al.:

-> "Tumor Transcriptional Subtype is a Major Axis of Immune Checkpoint Blockade Response in Glioblastoma". _Ghannam, Iorgulescu, Weiss, Merrell, Wu et al.(2024)_
+> "Tumor Transcriptional Subtype is a Major Axis of Immune Checkpoint Blockade Response in Glioblastoma". _Ghannam et al.(2025)_

 # Regenerating the figures: